S-Vermeer/S-Vermeer.github.io/Progress Reports/Week 7.md

 I also uploaded the previously not in the repository testing files for HTML AR and the Unity React combo.
 I have not yet found a way to share the unity project as the gitignore currently just removes all the directories in the project.

 After that I started going through all the documents that are currently relevant (project plan, research document, feedback report) and fixing their formatting.
+Then I went through all of my project reports and referenced the documents/meetings etc wherever I could so I could see more easily when I talked about what.